cleborys/nettools/README.md

 ```bash
 ctest -V
 ```
-Note that creating "raw" ports (e.g. for ICMP) requires the appropriate rights, so you might have to run `sudo make coverage` for these tests to pass.
+Note that creating "raw" sockets (e.g. for ICMP) requires the appropriate rights, so you might have to run `sudo make coverage` for these tests to pass.

 To get code coverage metrics, compile as follows: